Colleges by Location

 Financial Aid

-There are different types of financial help: grants, loans, scholarships, and work-study programs.
-If you wish to find out more about need-based and non-need-based aid at Merrimack College, here are some recent data you should take into consideration.
+Be it a grant, loan, scholarship, or work-study program, any type of financial support can be a great deal for many students.
+If you wish to find out more about need-based and non-need-based aid at Merrimack College, here are some recent data you should consider.

 According to the most recent data, 680 freshmen were awarded financial aid.
 Students of this school received an average of $34,294 in financial help.